gregorylull/nextup/refactorPlan.md

 IN PROGRESS:
 - IF readability does not work, add back to queue, allow 3 chances, then discard
+  + add to mongo only if readable query works?
+  + readable query first, if works, then save to mongo, and save as json. if not, add back to queue
+  + TEST: add to head of master queue a fake url
+  + scrapeQueue.addToHead({title: 'this is a test', link: 'http://www.asiodnfaosidnfasdadblahbgreg./com'});

 POST HR TODO (new 3.5 ram server, mongolab, transaction query):
 - transactions should not be more than 10k-50k elements...